skytap/well-architected-framework/security/edgenetworking.md

 An Azure ExpressRoute or Equinix Cloud Hub connection are referred to as Private Network Connections (PNCs) in Skytap.

-In the example below, the PNC connects the on-premises data centre with the Skytap cloud environments.
+In the example below, the PNC connects the on-premises data center with the Skytap cloud environments.
 It should be noted that while this connection is private, using Multiprotocol Label Switching (MPLS), which logically isolates traffic, it is not however encrypted.